JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 but nix only has [builtins.match](https://noogle.dev/f/builtins/match) which has regex support but requires the regex to exactly match the given string

 <Note>
-I might be doing somthing dumb but even this basic example doesn't seem to work
+I might be doing something dumb but even this basic example doesn't seem to work
 ```
 nix-repl> builtins.match "mul\(2,4\)" "mul(2,4)"
 null